THE UNIQUE PROBLEM OF GROIN PROTECTION IN MARTIAL ARTS

 Nothing is more exciting than the world of martial arts.
-Men, Women, Boys, and Girls have flocked to this sport increasingly over the last 20 years.
-Regardless of the discipline; karate, Taekwondo, Muay Thai, kickboxing, or krav maga, they have one thing in common.
+Men, Women, Boys and Girls have flocked to this sport increasingly over the last 20 years.
+Regardless of the discipline; karate, Taekwondo, Muay thai, kickboxing, or krav maga, they have one thing in common.
 You can, and are expected, to strike your opponent at times.
-But there are rules in place to protect us.
+But there are rules in place to protect competitors.

 You can’t hit or kick the groin.
 Really?

 Nearly all martial arts disciplines have strict rules about striking certain parts of the body.
-The neck and eyes, for example, are always off-limits, and certainly holds are outlawed also.
+The neck and eyes, for example, are always off limits, and certain holds are outlawed also.
 But due to the location on the body, both men and women are at great risk of hits to the genitals.
 This is not only terribly painful, but it can cause serious injury also.
-While the vast majority of amateur and professionally trained MMA artists respect this and work to avoid it, accidents do happen.
+While the vast majority of amateur and professionally trained MMA artists respect this, and work to avoid it, accidents do happen.
 But accidents are not the only issue.

 Sometimes hits to the groin are intentional.

-Multiple surveys of martial artists have indicated that over 20 percent have intentionally kicked or hit the groin of an opponent during a match to either get an edge or out of anger.
-This might sound shocking, but we are humans and in the heat of the moment we don’t always act as best.
+Multiple surveys of martial artists have indicated that over 20 percent have intentionally kicked or hit the groin of an opponent during a match to either get an edge, or out of anger.
+This might sound shocking, but we are humans and in the heat of the moment we don’t always act our best.
 This is a larger issue with males due to the testicles, but it is a problem with females as well.
-This obviously makes groin protection a large priority.
+This obviously makes groin protection a high priority.

 Martial arts groin protection is especially important.

 Very few sports run the risk of hits to the sexual organs as commonly as martial arts.
-You are expected to make contact with your opponent, in fact, the rules require it.
-This is not the case with sports like Baseball, Football, or Lacrosse.
+You are expected to make contact with your opponent; in fact the rules require it.
+This is not the case with sports like baseball, football, or lacrosse.
 What makes martial arts such a challenge is many strikes are “mid-body”, and it is very easy for a “low blow” to take place, as in boxing.
-In fact, martial arts is the leader in minor body injuries from intentional strike related impacts.
+In fact, the martial arts are the leader in minor body injuries from intentional strike related impacts.
 Obviously wearing a cup is essential for this reason, yet that is not as simple as it sounds in this sport.

 Protecting the groin doesn’t have to be complex.